Sangho-Woo/Hello_World/README.md

 # Hello_World
 starting git

-It's a first project in github.
+It's my first project in github.

 I can't using English.
 So, my sentence is terrible like this. lol